GilOliveira/schemadotorg/modules/schemadotorg_subtype/README.md

 ------------

-The **Schema.org Blueprints Subtype module** allows defining more specificity without creating dedicated entity types for every appropriate Schema.type.
+The **Schema.org Blueprints Subtype module** allows defining more specificity without creating dedicated entity types for every appropriate Schema.org type.

 For example, the subtypes for <http://schema.org/Event> are mainly for adding a little extra specificity about an Event.
 Most event subtypes do not need to